MileHacker Logo

 Luxury Options

-Boutique hotels, historic hotels, or country house hotels near Salisbury Cathedral Close or in a pastoral setting.
+Boutique hotels, historic hotels, or country house hotels near Salisbury Cathedral Close or within a pastoral setting.

 • Pros: High-end amenities, historic setting, excellent service, fine dining.